Economy of Nakhchivan: Investment

-In 2013, the volume of investments directed to fixed capital was 1 billion 37 million 748 thousand manats.
-During 2004-2013, 227 administrative buildings, 29 pumping station, 150 subartezian wells, 61 bridges, 119 educational institutions, as well as 83 general educational schools with the capacity of 26164 pupils, 159 cultural institutions, 146 healthcare institutions, 420 individual houses, 18 sports facilities have been put into operation.
-Over the past few years, 101 village centers, 3 settlements have been put into operation.
+In 2013, the volume of investments directed to fixed capital was 1.037 billion manats.
+During 2004-2013, 227 administrative buildings, 29 pumping stations, 150 subartezian wells, 61 bridges, 119 educational institutions, as well as 83 general educational schools with the capacity of 26164 pupils, 159 cultural institutions, 146 healthcare institutions, 420 individual houses, and 18 sports facilities have been put into operation.
+Over the past few years, 101 village centers and 3 settlements have been built.

 Industry

 In 1924-1969, a canning factory and a new silk factory were built in Ordubad, a cotton plant was restored in Sharur district, a new cotton plant was built, and the wine-making enterprise was reconstructed in Nakhchivan.
 Restoration of technical base of industry was carried out in the autonomous republic at the time of implementation of the tasks of industrialization and the first five-year plan in Azerbaijan.
 The initial restoration of the industry in the Autonomous Republic were carried out in the fields of salt mining during the years 1924-1926, on silk production during the years 1924-1927, on canning production during the years 1925-1927, on wines during the years 1926-1927.

-Oil and cheesemaking factories, marble and furniture factories were constructed and put into operation in Nakhchivan in 1933-1937.
-Construction of Badam mineral Water Bottling Plant started.
+Oil, cheesemaking, marble, and furniture factories were constructed and put into operation in Nakhchivan in 1933-1937.
+Construction of Badam mineral Water Bottling Plant also began in this period.
 For the first time, rural power plants were built in Garabaghlar and Khok villages in the autonomous republic.
 Compared to 1940, the industrial production in the autonomous republic increased by 44 percent in 1950.

 New industrial enterprises were built in Sharur, Shahbuz and Julfa districts along with the cities of Nakhchivan and Ordubad.
-In 1951-1955, the electricity network in Sharur district, Paragachay in Ordubad, Gumushlu mining industrial enterprises in Sharur region, bakery factory in Nakhchivan, meat factory, and Badamli mineral water filling plant in Shahbuz region were built and put into operation.
-As a result, new industries including mineral water, meat, dairy, bakery and non-ferrous metal production industries were formed, and industrial production increased by 87 percent in 1951-1955.
+In 1951-1955, the electricity network in Sharur district, Paragachay in Ordubad, Gumushlu mining industrial enterprises in Sharur region, baked goods factory in Nakhchivan, meat factory and Badamli mineral water filling plant in Shahbuz region were built and put into operation.
+As a result, new industries including mineral water, meat, dairy, baked goods and non-ferrous metal production industries were formed, and industrial production increased by 87 percent in 1951-1955.

-Electro-technical plant, construction industry enterprises, tobacco fermentation and Sirab mineral water plant built in 1956-1965 played an important role in the development of economy of the autonomous republic.
+The electro-technical plant, construction industry enterprises, tobacco fermentation and Sirab mineral water plant built in 1956-1965 played an important role in the development of economy of the autonomous republic.
 Along with these, the construction of the plant manufacturing precast concrete products in Nakhchivan and the re-construction of the Nakhchivan salt mine began.
 In 1965, Nakhchivan started to supply with power from the Mingachevir Hydropower Station.
 Production of Raw Silk was up to 40 tonnes in the same period.
 The volume of industrial production was gradually decreasing during 1956-1959, it was 91 per cent in 1958 and 99.2 per cent in 1959.
 Generally, the volume of industrial production increased by only 6% in 1956-1960 and by 8% in 1961-1965.

 Nakhchivan Automobile Plant (Azerbaijani: Naxçıvan Avtomobil Zavodu), better known as NAZ, is an automobile manufacturer in the Nakhchivan Autonomous Republic of Azerbaijan.